CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_7/2_steps_to_construct_fmea_part.md

-# A Guide to Constructing a Failure Modes and Effects Analysis
+# Constructing a Failure Modes and Effects Analysis

 ## Introduction

-Failure Modes and Effects Analysis (FMEA) is a structured and methodical approach used to identify potential failure modes within a system, process, or product.
+Failure Modes and Effects Analysis  is a structured and methodical approach used to identify potential failure modes within a system, process, or product.
 It assesses the impact of these failures, determines their causes, and prioritizes corrective actions.
 This guide provides a detailed, step-by-step process for constructing an FMEA, ensuring both novices and experienced professionals can apply this technique effectively in reliability engineering.

 ## Step-by-Step Process for Constructing an FMEA